Solidarity Movement with Chile: Radio

 Movement participants used this non-mainstream media in many of the same ways that contemporary movements use social media, because media in Chile during the dictatorship was severely controlled by the Pinochet regime.
 Rosalind Bresnahan writes, "In the early hours of the coup, radio had the greatest potential for organizing resistance.
 Not surprisingly, one of the junta's first acts was the order the pro-UP stations to ease transmissions or face aerial bombardment."
 The Pinochet regime expropriated 40 stations, and most were linked to form Radio Nacional.
 In 1980, Pinochet enacted Article 6(b) in Chile's State Security Law.
 The law granted discretionary power to the regime to control media and restrict free speech.
 It became illegal to "publicly slander, libel, or offend the president of the Republic or any other high-level government, military, and police officials."
 The threat to free speech restricted the oppositional movement to Pinochet within Chile, and affected the solidarity movement's access to information within Chile.

 Short wave radio helped to spread information in the international arena.
 Radio Moscow produced daily segments about Chile, "mostly speeches and commentaries because [they] didn't have much information."
 They also reported on friends' and families' testimonies from within Chile.
-From 1974-1975 Radio Moscow read letters that arrived most often indirectly from Chile to Moscow that denounced cases of human rights violations.
+From 1974 to 1975 Radio Moscow read letters that arrived most often indirectly from Chile to Moscow that denounced cases of human rights violations.
 Radio programming in solidarity with Chile also came from Radio Prague, Havana, and Berlin.